-This should take approximately a minute and after the installation, you can start zookeeper using the commands below.
-However, if you are installing brew for the first time or if you haven’t updated brew, this might take some time.
+Hbase installation should take approximately a minute, and then you can start zookeeper using the commands below.
+However, if you are installing brew for the first time or haven’t updated brew, this might take some time.

 brew service start zookeeper

 Now that we have a zookeeper downloaded and installed, we need to look for the zoo.cfgdataDir file.
 Pick the value of the property that you want to use later.
 For instance, it looks something like this in my case.